- Safe Handling of Cannulas and Needles in Chemistry Laboratories.

 - The Impact of the “UCLA Agreement”

 N. Langerman; J Chem Health and Safety, 2012, Vol. 19:43

-Langerman defines the roles of campus administrators, PIs and EH$S in implementing a work safety culture.
+Langerman defines the roles of campus administrators, PIs, and EH&S in implementing a positive workplace safety culture.

 - A Survey of Drug Resistance bla Genes Originating from Synthetic Plasmid Vectors in Six Chinese Rivers